sy8low/myHealth/README.md

 Click **[here](src/myHealth/myHealth.py)** to view the source code for **🩺 myHealth**, the main module.
 You can run the program with the Linux command `python myHealth.py`.

+The package comes with two csv files, [myMedication.csv](src/myHealth/myMedication.csv) and [myVitals.csv](src/myHealth/myVitals.csv), which contain sample data that you can use to try out **🩺 myHealth**.
+If you'd like to start afresh, you can either delete the files or rename them.

 ## 💊 myMedication

 Click **[here](src/myHealth/medication.py)** to view the source code of the `medicine` module, where **💊 myMedication** is implemented.

 ### Menus & Exceptions

 To build menus that are interactive and easy to use, I employed extensive **exception handling** blocks to deal with invalid selections by users and guide them in navigating the menus.

 - The menus in **🩺 myHealth** are **'nested'**, with layered exception handling.
 This means that 'lower-level' menus will handle some exceptions, and 'bubble' the rest up to 'higher-level' menus where they are handled.

   This makes it easier to redirect the user and stop certain processes when there are 'fatal errors'.

 - If processes are stopped prematurely, the data may be damaged.
 I prevented this by making two copies of the data before every process that manipulates it (adding, editing, removing), a **working copy** and a **backup copy**.

   If the process is completed successfully, the manipulated **working copy** overrides the original; else, the **backup copy** is returned.

 - To ensure that every type of invalid input is mapped to a unique exception, I defined two custom exceptions, `DuplicateError` and `NoSelectionError`.